alanmeeson/sqlite-haystack/README.md

 Currently supported features are:
 - Embedded database for in memory or on disk use.
 - BM25 Free Text Search using [SQLite FTS5](https://sqlite.org/fts5.html)
-- Bring-your-own-embedding vector search using [SQLite](https://github.com/asg017/sqlite-vss)
+- Bring-your-own-embedding vector search using [SQLite](https://github.com/asg017/sqlite-vss); available on Linux only.

 ## Installation